20 weeks along with twins in these photos (my belly is hiding at this angle)

 What pregnancy exercises and pregnancy workouts are you doing?

 I created a workout schedule that is easy to incorporate with my crazy, working mom lifestyle.
 It may seem a bit cheesy, but if I don’t have a schedule I won’t ever get around to doing my pregnancy workouts.
 My workout plan consists of light cardio workouts with a 12 minute low intensity, interval pregnancy workout that strengthens my core and keeps my arms toned.
 I also do a 20 minute slow flow yoga session once or twice a week that helps ease my back pain and helps me sleep better.
 I designed both the low intensity interval pregnancy workout and pre-natal yoga workouts myself, because I couldn’t find ones I liked online.
-They will be included in my Fit Pregnancy Guide.
-Click here to be notified when the guide is available.
+They are included in my Fit Pregnancy Guide.

 Several of my friends are pregnant and have been asking for every little detail of my fit pregnancy plan, so I’ve decided to put all of the details into a Fit Pregnancy Guide.